jb55/colored-pillbox/Readme.md

-# color-element
+# colored-pillbox

-  Color elements based on their contents
+  Color pillbox elements based on their contents

 ## Installation